frank240889/AutoMusicTagFixer/README.md

 - Basic media player integrated.
 - Display of aditional data song like: size, channels, file type, resolution, frequency and speed in Kbps.
 - Search integrated to list.
-- Fast jump to current played song.
 - One-button select all tracks for correcting.
 - First app use tutorial.
-- Different sort types.
+- Different sort types for list in main activity.
 - Correction indicator (for knowing what songs are corrected, what song is missing of data and what songs are no corrected yet).
 - Current correction progress indicator for every song.
 - Automatic and manual update of files list, in case that songs are added or removed from your smartphone.